Dungen Dev API Documentation

 Example:

-Or, use the GET
+Or, use the GET method:

-method for this API may not work well, due to the complexities of prompts and URL formatting issues.
+The GET method for this API may not work well, due to the complexities of prompts and URL formatting issues.
 Preprocessing prompts for a cleaner URL are recommended.

 Response